SmileiPIC/Smilei/doc/Sphinx/algorithms.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Maxwell's equations are solved here using the so-called Finite Difference Time Domain (FDTD) approach :ref:`TafloveHagness` as well as refined methods based on this algorithm (for a review of these methods see :ref:`Nuter2014`).
+Maxwell's equations are solved here using the so-called Finite Difference Time Domain (FDTD) approach [TafloveHagness]_ as well as refined methods based on this algorithm (for a review of these methods see [Nuter2014]_).
 In these methods, the electromagnetic fields are discretized onto a staggered grid, the so-called Yee-grid that allows for spatial-centering of the discretized curl operators in Maxwell's equations.
 Figure :numref:`fig_Yee` summarizes at which points of the Yee-grid are defined the